 As things begin to open back up you may be experiencing mixed feelings about returning to the way things were before.
 If you are feeling worried or anxious this is completely understandable.
 Change can be difficult and going back to a fast paced lifestyle may feel overwhelming.
 Take things slowly and at your own pace.
 Remind yourself that everyone is different and you do not have to be ready to do something just because those around you are.

-Six tips for dealing with social anxiety after lockdown
+Six tips for dealing with social anxiety after COVID-19 restrictions

 If you are feeling overwhelmed about going back into society, it can be helpful to ask yourself what it was about life pre-COVID that you enjoyed.
 Did you enjoy going to college, going to work or training with the team you played for?
 Did you enjoy meeting friends and family, going to the cinema and museums, or going dancing on a night out?
 Whatever it was that brought you happiness, think about that and make a list of your favourite activities.

-When you have your list made you might realise that although you enjoyed certain things, you do not feel ready to begin doing them straight away once you are allowed to.
-For example, you might feel comfortable going to the gym and exercising but do not feel ready to start training again in a large group.
+When you have your list made you might realise that although you enjoyed certain things, you do not feel ready to do them straight away once you’re allowed to.
+For example, you might feel comfortable going to the gym on your own but do not feel ready to start training again in a large group.
 Remember, you are allowed to take things at your own pace and prioritise what makes you feel good, and in doing so, you help to support your overall well being and adjustment.

 Talking to your friends or family before they start making plans and letting them know how you are feeling and what you are ready for can help to create plans on your terms.
 Everyone has been in the same situation for the past while, and the reality is that many people will be feeling the same way you do.